segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 ### Getting Started

-1. In your Segment source dashboard, enable the "Optimizely Web" destination (*not the "Optimizely Full Stack" destination*).
+{% include components/list-steps.html number="1" content='In your Segment source dashboard, enable the "Optimizely Web" destination (*not the "Optimizely Full Stack" destination*).' %}
-2. Go to your project’s home page in your Optimizely dashboard, then navigate to Settings -> Implementation and select the snippet version you’d like to include on your Web page.
+{% include components/list-steps.html number="2" content="Go to your project’s home page in your Optimizely dashboard, then navigate to Settings -> Implementation and select the snippet version you’d like to include on your Web page." %}
-3. In your Optimizely dashboard, select "Use only Optimizely X" under "Snippet Configuration."
+{% include components/list-steps.html number="3" content='In your Optimizely dashboard, select "Use only Optimizely X" under "Snippet Configuration."' %}
-4. In your Optimizely dashboard, copy the snippet provided at the bottom of the page.
+{% include components/list-steps.html number="4" content="In your Optimizely dashboard, copy the snippet provided at the bottom of the page." %}
-5. Include the snippet immediately after the opening `<head>` tag on every page where you’d like to include Optimizely’s JavaScript.
+{% include components/list-steps.html number="5" content="Include the snippet immediately after the opening `<head>` tag on every page where you’d like to include Optimizely’s JavaScript." %}
-6. Now, paste your Segment snippet below the Optimizely snippet on every page where you’d like to include Segment’s JavaScript.
+{% include components/list-steps.html number="6" content="Now, paste your Segment snippet below the Optimizely snippet on every page where you’d like to include Segment’s JavaScript." %}
-7. Finally, remember to define any `metrics` in your Optimizely dashboard, and to associate `metrics` with the appropriate Optimizely Experiments.
-Segment maps `track` event names to Optimizely `eventName` - the `eventName` corresponds to an experiment `metric`.
+{% include components/list-steps.html number="7" content="Finally, remember to define any `metrics` in your Optimizely dashboard, and to associate `metrics` with the appropriate Optimizely Experiments.
+Segment maps `track` event names to Optimizely `eventName` - the `eventName` corresponds to an experiment `metric`." %}

 ### Track